-Sometimes it’s joked that Japanese gift packaging is more expensive than the content — that could be true, though.
-Packaging is taken care of so much; present givers select wrapping paper (cloth), ribbons, etc. over time.
-In order to express appreciation, present receivers keep presents as they are beautifully packaged.
+Another one is kindness for present givers.
+Sometimes we’re joking that Japanese gift packaging is more expensive than the content.
+Many people spend so much time and energy to select wrapping paper (cloth), ribbons, etc. In order to express appreciation, present receivers keep presents as they are beautifully packaged.

 He is travelling around the world.
 His passion is to explain Japan to the world, from the unique viewpoint accumulated through his career: overseas posting, MBA holder, former official of the Ministry of Finance.